-Interact with shareholders to keep them informed of the Company's financial performance and results, listen to their feedback and address their concerns.
+shareholders to keep them informed of the Company's financial performance and results, listen to their feedback and address their concerns.

-Offer a Inform, involve competitive and quality product, by providing several options and value solutions for their culture. trips and a personalized contact with customers.
+Offer a Inform, involve competitive and and recognize, reinforcing the quality product, by providing employees' sense several options of belonging and the Company's and value solutions for their culture. trips and a personalized